franchsli/whatsapp_clone_django/README.md

 - Rework statuses UI and remove duplicated HTML code adding the logic to difference whether its the User status or a Contact´s status.
+- Implement a dynamic status length:
+  - If its a photo 5 secs.
+  - if its a long text (more than 200 chars) 10 secs.
+  - if its a video, the length of the video.
+  - Or if its not a video, 5 secs and users should be able to pause the event (like whatsapp).
 - (Chat Form) If a User deleted a chat, and want to create 'the same chat' again, remove the chat from the deleted chats list from the said User.
 - Check if...